gritzko/ron/README.md

 [*see on GitBooks: PDF, ebook, etc*](https://gritzko.gitbooks.io/swarm-the-protocol)

 Swarm Replicated Object Notation is a distributed data serialization format.
-Implicitly, formats like XML or JSON assume a lump of state being delivered from a server to a client -- once and in one piece.
+Formats like XML or JSON implicitly assume a lump of state being delivered from a server to a client -- once and in one piece.
 RON aims to synchronize *replicas* by delivering a stream of changes -- continuously and incrementally.
 With RON, even an object's state is seen as a batch of compacted changes, with more changes coming.